Happy New Year!!!

 Especially in their retirement years, the folks traveled the world together – sometimes with me along!
 Quite the adventuresome pair, as you can (sorta) see:

 The Monopoly board wasn’t needed when Mum came to live in my home town of Burbank a bit more than six years ago.
-She just dove right into the new neighborhood drill, joining me for outings and events with my good friends, including precious monthly visits with transplanted Bay Area buddies, and holiday celebrations where Mum and her stories was so kindly embraced:
+She just dove right into the new neighborhood drill, joining me for outings and events with my good friends, including precious monthly visits with transplanted Bay Area buddies, and holiday celebrations where Mum and her stories were so kindly embraced:

 Being a vivacious lady can have its perks!
 It’s not everyone who grows up attending Chicago Blackhawk hockey games and then goes on to hold the Stanley Cup during an Allstar Weekend (courtesy of dear friend, Dee)!
 Seriously – not everyone does!
 On this occasion, we first posed beside the Cup as protocol demanded – but then the generous (and charmed, I expect) Cup Keeper decided to bestow it upon Mum for an even more special photo op!
 From that day on, Mum referred to it as her Cup – which she graciously allowed teams to borrow from season to season.